KillingSpark/restic-cronned/README.md

 Example: Set a password '1234' with reference to the example jobs: `rckeyutil set restic-repo1 Apache 1234`

 ## Http server ##
-Started only if a port is given as the second command line argument
+Started only if a port is given as the second command line argument or in the config file
 Serves the queue in json format at "/queue".
 Note that times are represented in nano-seconds internally.
 Exposes commands as:
 * `/stop?name=JOBNAME`